questionlp/stats.wwdt.me_v3/INSTALLING.md

 - alias
 - rewrite

-## Pear Package Requirements
+## PEAR Package Requirements

-The following PHP Pear packages need to be installed using the `pear install`
+The following PHP PEAR packages need to be installed using the `pear install`
 command:

 - MDB2-2.5.0b5
-- MDB2_Driver_mysql-1.5.0b4
+- MDB2_Driver_mysqli-1.5.0b4

 Both of the packages listed are beta versions and, depending on the version of `pear` installed on the system and how it is configured, you may need to allow